 Kudos for the patriotic American decor at the restaurant.
 The decorative US flag that hangs over the curved bar is genius!
 Twenty-five beers on tap and thirty-five flat-screen TVs make this a great place to watch sporting events.

 A short drive from Lake Charles is Vinton, home to the Delta Downs horse racing track.
 Rosewater Grill & Tavern is the track’s premier restaurant with lovely decor, views of live racing, and quality ingredients.
-I visited this restaurant with a few travel writers and staff from the tourism board.
+I visited this restaurant with some travel writers and tourism board staff.

-We ordered several appetizers for the table: Filet Mignon Sliders, Crab Stuffed Mushrooms, and a basket with Pickles, Peppers, & Chips.
-The beer-battered jalapeño peppers paired well with ranch dressing and we couldn’t stop eating them.
-The Crab Stuffed Mushrooms was one of the tastiest plates I’ve eaten all year, and the housemade remoulade sauce that accompanied them was off-the-hook!
+We ordered a few appetizers for the table: Filet Mignon Sliders, Crab Stuffed Mushrooms, and a basket with Pickles, Peppers, & Chips.
+The beer-battered jalapeño peppers paired well with ranch dressing and we devoured them.
+The Crab Stuffed Mushrooms was one of the tastiest plates I’ve eaten all year, with a house-made remoulade sauce that was off-the-hook!

 Next, we shared an Apple Berry Salad.
-This salad was incredibly fresh and refreshing, packed full of blackberries, raspberries, Granny Smith apples, feta cheese, and toasted pecans.
+This salad was fresh and refreshing, packed full of fruits, feta, and toasted pecans.
 Yum!

-For the main dishes, we chose the Suf & Turf special, a variety of flavorful steaks, and Grilled Seabass.
-I had the Steak Au Poivre with a magnificent green peppercorn and cognac cream sauce.
-Rosewater Grill’s menu is ala carte, so we also ordered sides of green beans, sweet potato soufflé, asparagus, and original mac and cheese to go with our main courses.
+For the main dishes, we chose the Suf & Turf special, with a tasty steak and piece of seabass, and the Steak Au Poivre, covered in a green peppercorn and cognac cream sauce.
+We ordered sides of green beans, sweet potato soufflé, asparagus, and original mac and cheese to go with our main courses.

-Berry Cheesecake (light and the perfect texture) and Bourbon Bread Pudding that was bursting with flavor were our dessert choices.
-Both desserts tasted excellent.
-The Rosewater Grill meals were sensational from start to finish.
+Berry Cheesecake (light and the perfect texture) and Bourbon Bread Pudding were our dessert choices; both excellent tasting.
+Rosewater Grill was sensational from start to finish.

 Home to gourmet hot dogs, Botsky’s menu offers mind-blowing flavor combinations that are certainly worth the visit.
 This high-quality purveyor of hot dogs and sausages features several unusual hot dog combinations, or you can design-your-own.